ethersphere/bee-dashboard/README.md

 The Bee Dashboard runs in development mode on [http://localhost:3031/](http://localhost:3031/)

+> Setting `REACT_APP_DEV_MODE=1` environment variable loosens some checks.
+This makes it possible to develop Bee Dashboard without having connected peers and chequebook properly set up, effectively supporting the dev mode of Bee itself.

 ## Contribute

 There are some ways you can make this module better: